Diethood » Recipes » Dinner Recipes » Chicken Recipes » Chicken Piccata with Green Beans

 How to Make Chicken Piccata

-Chicken piccata is super simple!
-It really helps to have all of your ingredients measured and laid out before cooking.
-From there, it’s just cooking the various ingredients in a skillet until done!
+My easy chicken piccata recipe is simple, but it really helps to have all of your ingredients measured and laid out before cooking.
+Then, you just cook the various ingredients in a skillet until done.

 • Cut the Chicken into Cutlets: To get the chicken nice and thin, it can be helpful to cut the chicken breasts in half, starting at the thicker edge and cutting through the middle.
 Then, pound as needed to make ¼-inch thin pieces.